Last update: May 1st, 2023 at 07:17 am

 Affiliate Disclosure: This post on Barbados with kids contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

 I want to start this post off by saying that I am a little biased when it comes to Barbados.
-We first visited when my children were one and four years old respectively.
-During their daily naps, I would sit on a porch staring at the ocean, plotting my next career move (that I knew had to involve self-employment).
+We first visited this beautiful Caribbean island with a baby and toddler in tow.
+During their daily naps, I would sit on a porch staring at the ocean, plotting my next career move (that I really wanted to involve self-employment).